GautamThapa1/Game-Review-Platform/README.md

 # 🎮 Game Review Platform

 A Django-based web application that allows users to review and rate games.
-Built with class-based and function-based views, full user authentication, tag filtering, and CRUD features for games and reviews.
+Built with class-based and function-based views, full user authentication, and CRUD features for games and reviews.

 ## 🔧 Features